This Is How We Should Pray

 "He did what was right in the eyes of the Lord, just as his father David had done.
 He removed the high places, smashed the sacred stones and cut down the Asherah poles.
 He broke into pieces the bronze snake Moses had made, for up to that time the Israelites had been burning incense to it."

-Moses pointed them to God, but the people preferred to continue worshipping and praying to the bronze snake statues.
+Moses pointed them to God, but the people preferred to continue praying to the bronze snake statues.
 A perfect parallel story to today's people praying to anybody and anything, but God.

 Related readings: